grafana/writers-toolkit/docs/sources/contribute/release-notes/index.md

 ### Create a What's new entry

-When you’re ready to add a What’s new entry, complete the following steps:
+When you're ready to add a What's new entry, complete the following steps:

 1. Fill out the fields:
    <table>